DOMjudge/domjudge/doc/manual/config-advanced.rst

 team pictures and a page-wide banner on the public interface.

-You can place the images under the path `public/images/` (see the Config checker in the admin interfae for the full filesystem path of your installation) as follows:
+You can place the images under the path `public/images/` (see the Config checker in the admin interface for the full filesystem path of your installation) as follows:

 - *Country flags* are shown when the ``show_flags`` configuration option